Boundary fluctuation dynamics of a phase-separated domain in planar geometry: Discussion

 \section{Discussion}

-We come back to the initial issue raised in the introduction.
+We come back to the initial issue raised in the introduction: How to extract the real time-scale associated with Kawasaki local moves from the measurement of macroscopic time-scales of boundary relaxation modes?
 Assume that we can localize and track experimentally or in MD numerical simulations the interface between two phases, either in stripe or in polar (droplet) geometry.
 To gain computational efficiency and address larger system sizes on longer timescales, the system can be advantageously simulated with the help of the coarse-grained Ising model on a square or a triangular lattice~(see, e.g., Ref.~\cite{Cornet20}) provided that (i) the Ising coupling $J$ and (ii) the time-step $\delta t$ associated with each Monte Carlo step are suitably chosen.
 They significantly depend on the choice of the lattice spacing $a$~-- that must be chosen to be smaller than all length-scales of interest in the problem considered (except of course the molecular ones)~--.
 We propose the following protocol to properly determine $J$ and $\delta t$. \begin{enumerate} \item Measure the line tension $\lambda$ with the help of the interface fluctuation spectrum in equilibrium measured on real systems or MD simulations, as prescribed by Eq.~\eqref{spec}~\cite{esposito}. \item $T$ is set by the experimental conditions, thus $J_c$ is given by $J_c = \frac{\ln(1+\sqrt{2})}2 k_B T$ (resp. $ \frac{\ln 3}4 k_B T$) on a square (resp. triangular) lattice.
-Then $J$ can be estimated close enough to $J_c$ by known exact expansions, $J-J_c \propto \lambda a$, or by exact results farther from $J_c$~\cite{Baxter82,Avron82}. \item By measuring $\tau(\Lambda)$ on real systems or MD simulations, one estimates $D$ with our relation~\eqref{tau:final} and the numerical coefficient $A$ corresponding to the appropriate lattice. \item From the knowledge of $D$ and the appropriate choice of $a$ (shorter than any relevant length-scale above the molecular ones), one eventually deduces the real time-step $\delta t$ corresponding to a Monte Carlo step through $\delta t = a^2/(4D)$ in two dimensions. \end{enumerate}
+Then $J$ can be estimated close enough to $J_c$ by known exact expansions, $J-J_c \propto \lambda a$, or by exact results farther from $J_c$~\cite{Baxter82,Avron82,Shneidman01}. \item By measuring $\tau(\Lambda)$ on real systems or MD simulations, one estimates $D$ with our relation~\eqref{tau:final} and the numerical coefficient $A$ corresponding to the appropriate lattice. \item From the knowledge of $D$ and the appropriate choice of $a$ (shorter than any relevant length-scale above the molecular ones), one eventually deduces the real time-step $\delta t$ corresponding to a Monte Carlo step through $\delta t = a^2/(4D)$ in two dimensions. \end{enumerate}

 In the model-B context under consideration here, composition fluctuations dissipate through the diffusion of microscopic constituents.
 The present work can in principle be extended to contexts where additional hydrodynamic effects are taken into account.
 This is for example discussed into detail in Refs.~\cite{Camley2010,Camley2010B,Honerkamp12} in the context of biphasic lipid membranes, where the internal membrane dynamics can additionally be coupled to the 3D hydrodynamics of the surrounding solvent.
 Instead of the model B used here, one would need to appeal to the so-called models H or HC as discussed in these references.
 Relating large-scale dynamics to coarse-grained Ising-like model ones remains to be done in this more complex situation.